 Paradoxically, the demands by the Gambino and Lucchese bigwigs for Savino’s head might have protected him.
 Considering himself the supreme Mafia boss in the country, Gigante had no intention of heeding the advice of rivals, particularly the detested John Gotti, and Gaspipe Casso, a relative novice in high Mafia politics.

-Leader Tip: Being Undemanding Can Increase Love & Loyalty
+Leader Strategy: Be Undemanding To Increase Love & Loyalty

 I think that being “undemanding” as a leader is a big risk.